awslabs/aws-embedded-metrics-java/examples/README.md

 ## Fluent Bit and Fluentd

 Fluent Bit can be used to collect logs and push them to CloudWatch Logs.
-After configuring your task to use the `awslogs` log driver, you may write your EMF logs to STDOUT and they will be processed.
+After configuring the Amazon CloudWatch Logs output plugin, you may write your EMF logs to STDOUT and they will be processed.

 [Getting Started with Fluent Bit](https://docs.fluentbit.io/manual/installation/getting-started-with-fluent-bit)